LuisArmando-TestCoder/scientia/proposiciones/once_the_good_ones_as_well_as_the_vile_ones_all_talk_in_symbols_true_vile_symbols_could_only_be_trul/0 once_la_genesis_y_dialectica_del_bien_y_el_mal_en_clave_simbolica_y_ciclica.md

 Most good and vile are not born, are made by division—but the true divider is act, not the mind, that changes them.
 And yet their children begin anew.
 A new chance to slip up.

 The true ones, the mixed ones, know this.
 They are serpent and sloth, warlord and angel—no division, only flux.
 And the purest?
 Not the good.
 The indifferent.
-The unclaimed.
+What sets them apart, is their actions.

 ## estado_booleano_colapsado_por_calculo_determinista